maqndon/mini-crm/README.md

 * [x] Use Laravel's validation function, using Request classes
 * [x] Use Laravel's pagination for showing Companies/Employees list, 10 entries per page
 * [x] I have used [Breeze](https://laravel.com/docs/9.x/starter-kits#laravel-breeze).
-* [x] PHPUnit Tests with a Trait to keep the Code DRY.
+* [x] PHPUnit Tests with a Trait to keep the Code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 ### Some Modifications I have made

-* [x] To apply the Single responsibility principle (SPR) of SOLID, I have used Requests for the rules and Services classes for the Logic.
+* [x] To apply the [Single responsibility principle (SPR) of SOLID](https://en.wikipedia.org/wiki/SOLID), I have used Requests for the rules and Services classes for the Logic.
-* [x] In the Routes I have implemented Route:groups and Route::resorces.
+* [x] In the Routes I have implemented Route:groups and Route::resources.
 * [x] I have implemented Route Model Binding, less code.

 ## How to Install